Worms in Poultry - Recognising and Treating Worms

 Worm infestations should be thought of as 'one of those things' that chickens get, but for the sake of the bird, they should be dealt with so that they do not become life-threatening.

-In any kind of poultry, worms will impair the health of the bird to a degree because the worms are taking the nutrients out of the food of their hosts and you will see weight loss in your birds, or they may not be growing at the rate they should be.
+In any kind of poultry, worms will impair the health of the bird because they are taking the nutrients out of the food of their hosts and you will see weight loss in your birds, or they may not be growing at the rate they should be.

 Worms can damage the digestive tract of the birds which can lead to other infections.
 There will also be a drop in egg production and the birds may seem 'unwell' and listless.